vitjuli/cambridge-dis-hackathon/README.md

 Most cases are borderline by design.
 People can disagree on whether the meaning has changed.

-#### What Counts as a “Mutation”?
+### What Counts as a “Mutation”?

+Mutations can be subtle, including:

--Shifts in certainty or commitment
+- Shifts in certainty or commitment
--Numerical rounding or threshold changes
+- Numerical rounding or threshold changes
--Scope or population drift
+- Scope or population drift
--Causality vs correlation confusion
+- Causality vs. correlation confusion
--Changes in tone, strength, or implication
+- Changes in tone, strength, or implication
--Missing qualifiers or conditions
+- Missing qualifiers or conditions

+Most cases are borderline by design.
+Reasonable people often disagree.

 There is no single ground truth.
 Your agentic jury must reason — not just classify.
 ---

-### ⚖️ Build an AI Jury
+## ⚖️ Build an AI Jury

-You will design a **multi-agent system** - an *AI jury*.
+You will design a **multi-agent system** — an AI jury.

 A valid jury:

--Has multiple agents with distinct roles
+- Has multiple agents with **distinct roles**
--Allows agents to analyze, disagree, and refine
+- Allows agents to **analyze, disagree, and refine**

-and it produces:
+It must produce:

-- a verdict
+- A verdict
-- an explanation
+- An explanation
-- a signal of uncertainty
+- A signal of uncertainty

 🚫 A single LLM call in a loop is not sufficient.

 This is not about being **“right at all costs.”**  It is about reasoning **transparently and responsibly** to reach the verdict.